hamptonpieryc/website/content/docs/club-rules.md

 General Management Committee may, however, invite a member of a sub-committee to attend the General Management Committee meetings for the purpose of reportng only, if it seems ft.
-6.5 A member of the General Management Committee, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that he/she is so acting.
+6.5 A member of the General Management Committee, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.

 ## 7. ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE: